Crescendoe/Crescendoe/README.md

 My name is William.
 (Crescendoe)

-Aspiring software developer with a focus on .NET, React, and React Native.
-Seeking hands-on projects to solidify my skills and contribute to real-world development.
-I'm a quick learner, a team player, and I'm always looking for opportunities to challenge myself. 🚀
+I'm William, a passionate developer with a focus on .NET, React, and React Native.
+I'm eager to contribute to real-world projects and solidify my skills through hands-on experience.
+I'm a quick learner, a team player, and I thrive on challenges. 🚀

+I'm excited to connect and learn from others in the OKC tech community! 💡

-Current Key Skills:
+## Key Skills:

 - JavaScript
 - HTML